-- Update mapping applications as needed to assist in visualization. - Analyze and map geospatial datasets from 2010 Census. - Selection, analysis, mapping and dissemination of common origins and destination for transit dependent populations.
+- Update mapping applications as needed to assist in visualization. - Analyze and map geospatial datasets from 2010 Census. - Continue to develop database of transportation service providers. - Perform selection, analysis, mapping and dissemination of common origins and destination for transit dependent populations.

-- Review and update past and current transit studies. - Develop transportation goals and strategies, incorporating input from the agencies and jurisdictions, the public and federal policy guidelines. - Participate and coordinate public engagement regarding 2014 Moving Forward: A Plan for Public Transit in Berrien County, and continue to assist with plan implementation where applicable. - Foster dialogue and information sharing to better serve transit planners and operators in the region - Evaluate transit projects and programs proposed for inclusion in the FY 2014-2017 (TIP) and the long-range transportation plan.
+- Review and update past and current transit studies. - Develop fixed route maps and route change analysis reports for TCATA. - Develop transportation goals and strategies, incorporating input from the agencies and jurisdictions, the public and federal policy guidelines. - Participate and coordinate public engagement regarding 2014 Moving Forward: A Plan for Public Transit in Berrien County, and continue to assist with plan implementation where applicable. - Foster dialogue and information sharing to better serve transit planners and operators in the region. - Evaluate transit projects and programs proposed for inclusion in the FY 2014-2017 TIP and the long-range transportation plan.

-- Provide and participate in workshops, and courses to develop technical skills and broader perspectives on transportation-related subjects. - Evaluate all current and potential transit routes in regard to the efficiency and regional connectivity. - Transit routes and schedules as needed.
+- Provide and participate in workshops, and courses to develop technical skills on transportation-related subjects. - Review and comment on projects produced by local partners. - Evaluate all current and potential TCATA transit routes in regard to the efficiency and regional connectivity, and develop marketing strategies for TCATA's services.